Serhiy Zhadan

-Serhiy Viktorovych Zhadan (Сергі́й Ві́кторович Жада́н; born 23 August 1974 in Starobilsk, Luhansk oblast, Ukraine) is a Ukrainian poet, novelist, essayist, musician, translator, and social activist.
+Serhiy Viktorovych Zhadan (Сергі́й Ві́кторович Жада́н; born 23 August 1974 in Starobilsk, Luhansk oblast, Ukraine) is a Ukrainian writer, musician, translator, and social activist.

+In early June 2024, Zhadan posted on his Facebook page that he had joined the 13th "Khartia" Brigade of the National Guard of Ukraine which has been in active combat.

 Life and career

 Zhadan was born in Starobilsk, Luhansk Oblast in Ukraine.
 He graduated from H.S.
 Skovoroda Kharkiv National Pedagogical University in 1996 with a thesis on the work of Mykhaylo Semenko and the Ukrainian Futurist writers of the 1920s.
 He then spent three years as a graduate student of philology, and taught Ukrainian and world literature from 2000 to 2004.
 Since then he has worked as a freelance writer.

 Starting his career in 1990, his verses revolutionized Ukrainian poetry: they were less sentimental, reviving the style of 1920s Ukrainian avant-garde writers like Semenko or Johanssen.
 And they drew upon his homeland: the industrial landscapes of East Ukraine.
 Voroshilovgrad (the Soviet name for Luhansk) tells a story of a young man called Herman who left his home city Starobilsk (in the Luhansk region) but who has to come back to his native lands to protect something that belongs to him.
 Based on the book, Yaroslav Lodygin directed the award-winning movie The Wild Fields (Дике поле, 2018).

 Zhadan is an internationally known Ukrainian writer, with 12 books of poetry and 7 novels, and winner of more than a dozen literary awards.
 In March 2008, the Russian translation of his novel Anarchy in the UKR made the shortlist of the National Bestseller Prize.
 It was also a contender for "Book of the Year" at the 2008 Moscow International Book Exhibition.
 In 2009, he won the Joseph Conrad-Korzeniowski Literary Prize.
 In 2012, Gunshot and Knife won Ukrainian rating "Book of the Year" for fiction.
 His 2010 novel Voroshylovhrad won him the Jan Michalski Prize for Literature in Switzerland, BBC Ukrainian's "Book of the Decade" award and Brücke Berlin Prize.
 His selected poems Dynamo Kharkiv won Ukrainian "Book of the Year."
 (2014) His book Mesopotamia won the Angelus literature prize in 2015, the Award of the President of Ukraine "Ukrainian Book of the Year" in 2016.

 From 2016 to 2019, he was a member of the Taras Shevchenko National Award Committee of Ukraine.

 Zhadan has translated poetry from German, English, Belarusian, and Russian, from such poets as Paul Celan and Charles Bukowski.
-His own works have been translated into German, English, Estonian, French, Italian, Swedish, Norwegian, Polish, Serbian, Croatian, Lithuanian, Latvian, Belarusian, Russian, Hungarian, Armenian, and Czech.
+His own works have been translated into German, English, Estonian, French, Italian, Swedish, Norwegian, Polish, Serbian, Croatian, Lithuanian, Latvian, Georgian, Belarusian, Russian, Hungarian, Armenian, and Czech.